deepika3095/genai-pdf-qa-chatbot/README.md

         llm=ChatOpenAI(model_name="gpt-3.5-turbo", temperature=0),
         retriever=db.as_retriever()
     )

-# Load the PDF and create QA chain
 pdf_file = "docs/cs229_lectures/pdf-3.pdf"
 qa = build_pdf_qa(pdf_file)

-# List of 3 questions
 questions = [
     "What is Perceptron Learning Algorithm in this document?", "Explain the main topics covered in this PDF?", "What are the key formulas mentioned in this document?"
 ]

-# Ask each question and print the answer
 for i, q in enumerate(questions, 1):
     answer = qa.run(q)
     print(f"Q{i}: {q}")
     print(f"A{i}: {answer}\n")

-# Optional: check number of pages loaded
 loader = PyPDFLoader(pdf_file)
 pages = loader.load()
 print(f"Loaded {len(pages)} pages from the PDF.")